dgestep/big-code-bang/README.md

 ```

 * The above command removes any past build data and rebuilds the WAR file, executing the unit tests, checkstyle, PMD,
-findbugs, and code coverage utilities.
+FindBugs, and code coverage utilities.
 With the exception of the code coverage tool, if any tool reports a failure,
 the build will not complete successfully.
 * The WAR will be generated in the "-web" project within the build/libs folder.

-## The View Project
+## The HTML View Project

 ### WebStorm Instructions

 The following describe how to import the View project into the [WebStorm IDE](https://www.jetbrains.com/webstorm/) by
 JetBrains.

-***

 * Open WebStorm and close all opened projects.
 * Click Open and navigate to the folder location where the View project was generated.
-Using the property values
+If the example
-contained within the above view.properties file, the view project is located in the /temp/wiley-app/wiley-view folder.
+view.properties values in this README were used then the View project would be generated in the
+_/temp/wiley-app/wiley-view_ folder.
+* Click the Open button.

+## Run Your Application
-* Click the Open button to open the project in WebStorm.
+* Open a Terminal from your operating system and navigate to the folder where the View project was generated.
-* Open the terminal view in WebStorm.
 * Using the Node Package Manager, install all dependencies described in the package.json file.

 ```npm